mtiller/ModelicaBook/text/source/behavior/functions/external.rst

 =================  =============================================

 Two important things to note about this table.
 First, there is no mapping for strings or records.
-Second, since FORTRAN uses pass by reference semantics, all variables passed into and out of these functions are assumed to be pointers.
+Second, since Fortran uses pass by reference semantics, all variables passed into and out of these functions are assumed to be pointers.
 For this reason, there is no distinction made whether the variable is an input or an output of the